jhrcook/100DaysOfSwift/README.md

 **Day 98 - September 25, 2019:** I got a lot of practice using dates and the `Calendar` API in Foundation.
 I had to extract time intervals in convert from `Date` to `Double` in order to plot the germination rate line plot in the Germination Tracker app.

 **Day 99 - September 26, 2019:** I spent a few hours at RightPoint in Boston for the monthly SwiftCoders meetup.
 I had a great time and learned a lot from Kevin, an iOS developer at Chewey.
 I was able to get his help on a lot of the bugs that were in my Germination Tracker app.

+**Day 100 - September 27, 2019:** I worked on the layout of the information view controller.
+It's comming along, but seeing how difficult it is to satisfy every constraint conflict, I may try to switch to a XIB, instead.